digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 Example: `1480524`

+If the building is no longer listed, you must add an end-date.
+This should be the date that it was no longer in effect, written in `YYYY-MM-DD` format.

+Example: `1999-01-20`

 ### uprns

 The unique property reference number or numbers, separated by a comma, if the listing covers more than one.